lowrycito/handbook/pages/study-manual-general-handbook.md

       * 32.8.
 Personal Counseling and Informal Membership RestrictionsMost repentance takes place between an individual, God, and those who have been affected by a person’s sins.
 However, sometimes a bishop or stake president needs to help Church members in their efforts to repent.
       * 32.8.1.
 Personal CounselingMost repentance takes place between an individual, God, and those who have been affected by a person’s sins.
 However, sometimes a bishop or stake president needs to help Church members in their efforts to repent.
       * 32.8.2.
-Helping People with AddictionsMost repentance takes place between an individual, God, and those who have been affected by a person’s sins.
+Helping People Address Addictions and Pornography UseMost repentance takes place between an individual, God, and those who have been affected by a person’s sins.
 However, sometimes a bishop or stake president needs to help Church members in their efforts to repent.
       * 32.8.3.
 Informal Membership RestrictionsMost repentance takes place between an individual, God, and those who have been affected by a person’s sins.
 However, sometimes a bishop or stake president needs to help Church members in their efforts to repent.
     * 32.9.
 Participation and Responsibility